danielaaron/simple-solver-GC/README.md

 do_moves(pos, move): string --> string

 **Notes:**
-> Game states are always strings
+> Game states are always strings.

 > gen_moves must generate all possible
-  choices of the opponent and return only the gamestates in which it's the user's move
+  choices of the opponent and return only the gamestates in which it's the user's move.

-> This solver can't handle looping games
+> This solver can't handle looping games.